LucasVieiraaaa/Lucas-Souza-s-Portifolio-/README.md

 # Portifolio
-Hello there!
-My name is Lucas Souza and I am a Brazilian and a student at PUC-MG Systems of Information "Tecnology of Information", I have experience in Web Development (Front End), Software Development with C# & Java and Systems Analysis.
-Furthermore, I am very interested in new cultures and languages, I'm fluent in English, have intermediate Spanish and basic French that I learn in Canada Vancouver from my Exchange in 2024.
+Hello There!!
+My name is <b>Lucas Souza</b> and I'm a System of Information student with a strong proficiency
+          in a variety of programming languages, including Java, Node.Js, Python,and <b>Full Stack</b>technologies such as Angular, Typescript, C# and SQL.
+Fluent in English, with intermediate proficiency in Spanish and basic knowledge of French acquired during a stint in Vancouver.
+Possesses hands-on experience in FullStack development and a passion for learning and implementing new technologies to solve complex problems.

 # My Contacts
 GitHub:   https://github.com/LucasVieiraaaa